awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Enterprise_Dashboards/_index.md

 ## Time to complete
 - **Cost Intelligence Dashboard**: Should take approximately 45-60 minutes to complete
+	- **Optional Advanced Setup**: Should take approximately 15-30 minutes to complete
 - **Data Transfer Dashboard**: Should take approximately 15-20 minutes to complete

 ## Steps: